Chenglin-Yang/LESA/README.md

 Visualizing Locally Enhanced Self-Attention (LESA) at one spatial location.
 </p>

+Self-Attention has become prevalent in computer vision models.
+Inspired by fully connected Conditional Random Fields (CRFs), we decompose self-attention into local and context terms.
+They correspond to the unary and binary terms in CRF and are implemented by attention mechanisms with projection matrices.
+We observe that the unary terms only make small contributions to the outputs, and meanwhile standard CNNs that rely solely on the unary terms achieve great performances on a variety of tasks.
+Therefore, we propose Locally Enhanced Self-Attention (LESA), which enhances the unary term by incorporating it with convolutions, and utilizes a fusion module to dynamically couple the unary and binary operations.
+In our experiments, we replace the self-attention modules with LESA.
+The results on ImageNet and COCO show the superiority of LESA over convolution and self-attention baselines for the tasks of image recognition, object detection, and instance segmentation.

 Image             |  Convolution | Self-Attention             |  LESA
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 |<img src="./Images/img.jpg" width="200px" />|<img src="./Images/conv.jpg" width="200px" />|<img src="./Images/sa.jpg" width="200px" />|<img src="./Images/lesa.jpg" width="200px" />